Max-Gabriel-Susman/argus-stream-engine-service/README.md

 The Argus Stream Engine Service Transforms incoming RTMP streams from ingress clients into HLS streams for egress clients.

+## Local Setup

+*.mp4 files may be included in the videos directory

 ## Docker

 You can find the docker image for this project available in Docker Hub: [https://hub.docker.com/r/brometheus/argus-stream-engine-service](https://hub.docker.com/r/brometheus/argus-stream-engine-service)